Gobi Manchurian is an Indo-Chinese dish, which served in hotels and restaurants in almost every nook and corner of India.

 They get cooked n crispy easily, adjust your flame from high to medium if they getting burnt.

-In a pan add a tsp of cooking oil followed by chopped garlic.
+In a pan add a teaspoon of cooking oil followed by chopped garlic.
 And saute for a minute, or till it becomes soft.

 Keep the flame in very low mode, quickly add soya sauce, tomato sauce, green chili sauce, chili garlic sauce.